zoezheng04/RISC-V-CPU/statements/natalie.md

 ***Relevant commit:***
 - [Update README.md](https://github.com/zoezheng04/Team-8/commit/2c574e15d412650dbae81de8892b47307a979cdf)

-Drawing from the lessons learned in Lab 4, disorganization emerged as a significant challenge.
+Drawing from the lessons learned in Lab 4, disorganisation emerged as a significant challenge.
 All team members pushed untested files to the same branch, resulting in an unwieldy list of files that made locating specific files for debugging both time-consuming and challenging.
 Additionally, communication gaps led to the creation of duplicate files – for example, we each created a multiplexer for the component we were responsible for when the same multiplexer could essentially be used for multiple purposes.

 In response, my teammate Zoe and I established a set of guidelines before initiating the current project to proactively address these issues: